transcom/mymove-docs/docs/dev/contributing/backend/service-objects.md

 You should think of these fields as _dependencies_ for your new service object.
 The more you have, the more work the caller will have to do to set up this service.
 This can get inconvenient very quickly.

+Typically, these dependencies will be interfaces, which makes it easier to mock them in tests.

 ### Creating the function

 Once you have a struct defined, you can start working on the main function for your service.
 This will be a method on the previously defined struct.